 - Discuss the subject before writing about it.
 Brainstorm ideas together.
 Let your child talk and think before beginning to write.

 - Add in videos or demonstrations.
 If using a textbook for an upper level science course, check out DVDs to supplement, such as The 101 Series.

 - Form a co-op.
 When my kids were in elementary school, we read Jeannie Fulbright’s elementary series of science books during the week and met with a group of four families each Friday to make projects, review the material, and do science experiments.
 In high school, we discussed literature and did writing assignments together based on those books.
 Knowing you will get together with others can be very motivating for some kids.

 Bonus Tip: Take a break!
 Sometimes walking away for a bit and coming back later can make all the difference.
 Or for those who need to move, send them outside (if possible) for some sort of physical activity.
 (My neighbors often saw my sons riding their scooters down the street and back.)

 You never know when homeschool reality strikes—when you will realize that despite all of your careful planning and evaluating, your kids still don’t respond to a particular resource in the way you had hoped.

-I’ve included a download so you can print these tips out.
-Hopefully they will inspire you to think out-of-the-box when it comes to teaching your children.
+Hopefully these tips will inspire you to think out-of-the-box when it comes to teaching your children.
 Homeschooling is about freedom.
 Freedom to educate your children according to their wonderful and unique make-up.
 Let’s not allow our curriculum to enslave us or them.
 Instead, may we enjoy one of the wonderful benefits of homeschooling: educational freedom.

 So go ahead and take Dr. Beechick’s advice.
 “Bend the book, or find another; make the studies fit the child.”